 Francis Ouimet, though an accomplished amateur, still had to contend with qualifying before he could tee off in the proper U.S. Open.
 Ouimet had the advantage of being very familiar with the course and could even see his childhood home from the 17th hole.
 The process to qualify involved playing 2 rounds of golf on the same day.
-Ouimet played well enough to finish 5th in the 36 hole qualifier, and thus earning a spot in the tournament.
+Ouimet played well enough to finish 5th in the 36 hole qualifier, thus earning a spot in the tournament.
 At this point, the tournament was played over 4 rounds but crammed into only 2 days.
 Ouimet was in a respectable tie for 7th with future legend Walter Hagen after 2 rounds, 4 strokes off of the leaders.
-A 3rd round rally saw Ouimet jump up the leaderboard to a tie with Harry Vardon, the legendary British golfer who already had 1 U.S. Open win and 5 Open Championship wins, and reigning Open Championship winner Ted Ray.
+A 3rd round rally saw Ouimet jump up the leaderboard to a three-way tie with Harry Vardon, the legendary British golfer who already had 1 U.S. Open win and 5 Open Championship wins, and reigning Open Championship winner Ted Ray.
 Ouimet had been playing consistent golf all week, and as conditions deteriorated into rain and wind Ouimet kept the pace.
 With little Eddie Lowery by his side, Ouimet matched Ray and Vardon to earn an 18-hole playoff the following day.

 The playoff captured the attention of the Boston public, as the tale of the young American amateur from modest means appealed to the largely working class city.
 Few seriously expected the 20 year old Ouimet to handle the pressure of playing next to Vardon and Ray but thousands turned out to see the round.
 After the front 9 the trio were still tied.
 On the 10th hole, Ouimet would move ahead for the first time all weekend.
 He would not relinquish the lead as he not only kept his nerve but improved his lead to 3 strokes.
 After finishing the 18th hole, Ouimet and Eddie were lifted on the shoulders of the crowd and carried back to the clubhouse.